Skip to content

 }

-NB: the plain items in a watcher stream are different from WatchEvent.
-If you are following along to "see what changed", you should flatten it with one of the utilities from WatchStreamExt, such as applied_objects.
+Note the base items from a watcher stream are an abstraction above the native WatchEvent to allow for store buffering.
+If you are following along to "see what changed", you can use utilities from WatchStreamExt, such as applied_objects to get a more conventional stream.

 Reflectors#